 This site describes the scholarships that are generally considered the most prestigious.
 Many other scholarships are available, and information about those will be provided upon request from this office.

 Even freshmen and sophomores should begin thinking about postgraduate prospects.
-This site describes four undergraduate scholarships: the Barry M. Goldwater Scholarship, the Morris K. Udall Scholarship, the Rotary Ambassadorial Scholarships, and the Ronald E. McNair Post-Baccalaureate Achievement Scholarship.
+Undergraduate scholarships such as the Barry M. Goldwater Scholarship, the Morris K. Udall Scholarship, and the Rotary Ambassadorial Scholarships, significantly enhance postgraduate opportunities.
 The awards are intrinsically worth pursuing and have the added benefit of enhancing a student's prospects for receiving a postgraduate fellowship.
 Note, as well, that the Harry S. Truman Scholarship, awarded to college juniors, funds a senior year of study and two-to-three years of graduate study.

 Most postgraduate fellowship deadlines occur from September through November.
 Serious contenders should begin researching, writing, and organizing their applications in the spring and summer preceding fall deadlines.
 In some cases, such as with Marshall, Rhodes, and Truman scholarships, UNT faculty screening committees read applications and invite the most promising candidates to on-campus interviews.
 The screening committees then decide whom to nominate to represent UNT at state and regional levels of competition.